Biodynamic

 Welcome to Sea Within Healing Arts.

-- Compassionate and skilled healing support
+- Compassionate, skilled healing support

-- Comprehensive whole body healthcare
+- Comprehensive whole body care

 Frequently Asked Questions

-What is Biodynamic Craniosacral Therapy (BCST)?
+What is Biodynamic Craniosacral Therapy?

-BCST is a whole-body/mind therapy that combines an understanding of the body’s anatomy and physiology with mindfulness skills, a soft, informed touch, and appreciation for the body’s ability to heal itself.
+Biodynamic Craniosacral Therapy (BCST) is a gentle, whole body–mind approach that combines an understanding of anatomy and physiology with mindfulness, skilled touch, and a deep appreciation for the body’s natural capacity to heal.

 What is the history of Biodynamic Craniosacral Therapy?